 Once Paracetamol is presented as above a formal agreement should be made between the academy and the parents/carers (see Appendix 1 below).
 In order to monitor and prevent the danger of any individuals overdosing on the medication the member of staff dispensing the paracetamol will keep a record of when it was issued, giving such information as name of the pupil and the time and the dose which was administered (see Appendix 5).
-Before administering the medication members of staff should always ask the child whether any side effects or allergic reactions have been experienced and check when they last took medication to ensure they are not 'over dosing'.
+Before administering the medication members of staff should always ask the child whether any side effects or allergic reactions have been experienced.